kyteware/javalanalyzer/README.md

 ## User Stories

-- As a user, I want to be able to select a new Java project to visualize.
+- As a user, I want to be able to select a new Java project to visualize, specifying its path.
 - As a user, I want to be able to choose from a list of previously visualized java projects.
 - As a user, I want to be able to remove a Java project from my list of previously visualized java projects.
 - As a user, I want to be able to generate a package diagram of my project.